ydumburs/vonage-media-transformers-samples/ML-Transformers/BackgroundEnchantments/README.md

 # Background Effects Sample Application
-This sample application shows the result of applying some background visual effects by using the [@vonage/ml-transformers](https://www.npmjs.com/package/@vonage/ml-transformers) library.
+This sample application applies some background visual effects by using the [@vonage/ml-transformers](https://www.npmjs.com/package/@vonage/ml-transformers) library and establishing a video call with Video API.
 # Demo
 You can see a live demo of this sample running [here](https://vonage-background-enchantments-sample.s3.amazonaws.com/index.html)
 # Building the application
-## Configure the environment
+1. Configure the environment
     npm i
+2. Add your session credentials on `js/config.js`
-## Run dev version
+3. Run dev version

     npm run dev